apache/incubator-taverna-site/content/download/code/index.md

 Unlike Apache Taverna, the taverna-extras include plugins covered by the licenses [LGPL](https://www.gnu.org/licenses/lgpl.html) and [GPL](https://www.gnu.org/licenses/gpl.html).
 Note that the taverna-extras are not affiliated with or released by Apache Taverna, although you may recognize many of the same committers.

-Some plugins that were previously part of Taverna 2 have or migratede to taverna-extras due to [licensing incompatibility](http://dev.mygrid.org.uk/wiki/display/developer/Third-party+licenses) or lack of maintenance.
+Some plugins that were previously part of Taverna 2 have migrated to taverna-extras due to [licensing incompatibility](http://dev.mygrid.org.uk/wiki/display/developer/Third-party+licenses) or lack of maintenance.
 This includes:

 * [RShell activity](https://github.com/taverna-extras/taverna-rshell-activity) and [UI](https://github.com/taverna-extras/taverna-rshell-activity-ui)
 * [Table activity](https://github.com/taverna-extras/table-activity)